HTGenomeAnalysisUnit/h5ad_clean_annotate/README.md

 A small tool that help in cleaning, subsetting and annotation h5ad file efficiently.

-The tool relies on bioalpha package from Bioturing for efficient processing, but no GPU is required.
+The tool relies on [AlphaSC package](https://alpha.bioturing.com/) from Bioturing for efficient processing, but no GPU is required.

 ## Usage